Brian Head, Utah: Climate

-According to the Köppen climate classification, Brian Head has an alpine subarctic climate (Dsc).
-With a mean annual snowfall of 355.9 in, Brian Head is one of the snowiest inhabited places in the United States, receiving over 5 ft more snow than Valdez, Alaska.
+According to the Köppen climate classification, Brian Head has a subalpine climate (Dsc).
+With a mean annual snowfall of 368.4 in, Brian Head is one of the snowiest inhabited places in the United States, receiving over 5 ft more snow than Valdez, Alaska.
 Snow depth remains at 7 in as late as June, with the average monthly depth being around 75 in in March and April, with extremes of over 130 in.
 The most snowfall in one month was 142 in during March 1995 and the most during a full year 486 in between July 1997 and June 1998.

 Winter temperatures are cold, with 80.3 days each year not topping freezing (a number certainly inflated by the very deep snow cover) and 0 F reached nineteen times in an average winter.
 The very heavy snow does not ease until May, when temperatures begin to rise above 50 F, and May and June are also the driest months.

 Summer weather in Brian Head is influenced by the tail end of the North American Monsoon, which provides frequent thunderstorms in July and August, though convection is inhibited by the cool temperatures at Brian Head's extreme altitude.
 After the monsoon retreats, temperatures rapidly fall during September and October, when snow cover is permanently re-established.

+Climate data for Brian Head, Utah, 1991–2020 normals (elevation 9,770 feet or 2,978 meters), extremes 1991–present: